nwankwoGIT/nwankwoGITRepoGIPHYapp/README.md

 -   As a user, I would like to have the programmer provide a guide to what are the most common search keywords in the form of buttons.
     That will save me key strokes

--   I will also like to rurn as many images as possible without bothering to specify the count of images.
-Also it will be nice to have a feature that allows me to initiate the search by pressing the ENTER key
+-   I will also like to return just one row of 6 images when the user does not bother to specify the count of images.
+Also it will be nice to have a feature that allows me to initiate the search by pressing the ENTER key.
+Also pressing the ESC key wipes out entries in the search boxes

 -   Lastly, as a user, I would like to hide some of the menu items when I am using the app on a very small device and line up the social icons in a row (rather than stack them) when on small devices